opendocsg/slw-judgments-backfill/2015_SGHC_306/report.md

 _A new approach?_

 193    This general rule has been accepted in Singapore.
-In _Teo Siew Har v Lee Kuan Yew_ [1999] 3 SLR(R) 410, the Court of Appeal said at [34]:
+In _Teo Siew Har v Lee Kuan Yew_ <span class="citation">[1999] 3 SLR(R) 410</span>, the Court of Appeal said at [34]:

  ...
 The logic for [the rule in Shephard v Cartwright ] makes a lot of practical sense.
 Otherwise, it would mean that a party could advance his own case by making unilateral statements.

 194    But counsel for TCS argues for a new approach that eschews a rule excluding subsequent acts which are in favour of the party who made them but allows them to be proved and leaves it to the court to attach to that evidence the appropriate weight.
-This new approach was referred to by Belinda Ang Saw Ean J in _United Overseas Bank Ltd v Giok Bie Jao and others_ [2012] SGHC 56.
+This new approach was referred to by Belinda Ang Saw Ean J in _United Overseas Bank Ltd v Giok Bie Jao and others_ <span class="citation">[2012] SGHC 56</span>.
 After setting out the rule in _Shephard v Cartwright_ , Ang J went on to say at [16]:

  ...
 However, in the latest edition the authors of Snell’s Equity (32nd Ed, 2010) suggested that such evidence should not be excluded but left to the court to decide on the weight to be given to it (see emphasis in bold below).
 Para 25-013 states: